mattwhitson/space_invaders/README.md

 This is the comment section, write you problems, and to do list here:

 To - Do:
- - Enemy logic
+ - collison logic
- - Bullet physics
+ - game play mechanics
  - Graphics
+ - sound?

  Bugs and probelms:
- - Bullet physics crashes game
+ - No collisons occur